Learn how the world’s largest enterprises are rebuilding work for the AI era.

 This uneven pace makes task-level insight critical.

-AI changes tasks inside roles, not just jobs.
+AI changes tasks inside roles.
+Not just jobs.

 Understanding those tasks reveals where automation, augmentation, or human oversight should occur.